-Accounting for Managers

-This course is an introduction to the basic concepts and standards underlying financial and managerial accounting systems.
+Accounting for Managers ACCT 501 3 This course is an introduction to the basic concepts and standards underlying financial and managerial accounting systems.
 Several important concepts are studied in detail, including accounting cycle, cost concepts, financial statement analysis, revenue recognition, inventory, long-lived assets, present value, and long-term liabilities.

-MGMT 502 Management

-This course is designed to be an overview of the major functions of management.
+MGMT 502 Management This course is designed to be an overview of the major functions of management.
 Emphasis is on planning, organizing, controlling, directing, and communicating.
 Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.

-ECON 503 Economics

-This course provides an introduction to a broad range of economic concepts, theories and analytical techniques.
-It considers both microeconomics-the analysis of choices made by individual decision-making units (households and firms) and macroeconomics-the analysis of the economy as a whole.
+ECON 503 Economics 3 This course provid es an introduction to a broad range of economic concepts, theories and analytical tech niques.
+It considers both microeconomics-the analysis of choices made by individual decision-making g units (households and firms) and macroeconomics-the analysis of the economy as a whole.